Mean field theory of spin glasses: Fully connected models

-After having written all these formulae, it is worth to take a break and think a little bit on what we have done.
-We assumed that replicas in different blocks were uncorrelated, while replicas in the same block were correlated and we assigned them an overlap $q$.
-We said that this is due to the external coupling that was present from the beginning but never written explicitly in the free energy.
-The reason for not writing the external coupling is that we do not really need it; indeed, the free energy (\ref{repPhi}) as a function of $q$ always has a stationary point at $q=0$, but for low enough temperature, a second stationary point at $q^* \neq 0$ appears.
-The external field is needed only to make this second stationary point stable, and has to be switched off at the end of the computation.
-In other word, we used the external field only to select the $q\neq 0$ stationary point of (\ref{repPhi}).
-This is very similar to what is usually done in first order phase transitions by selecting one state or the other using an infinitesimal external field (\eg in a ferromagnet the states $\pm$ can be selected by an infinitesimal positive or negative magnetic field).
+Let us summarize the previous discussion.
+We have assumed that replicas in different blocks are uncorrelated and have zero overlap, while replicas in the same block are correlated and so we assigned them an overlap $q$.
+This correlation is due to the external coupling $\ee$, whose role is only to select the solution for $q$ that has the highest overlap.
+Indeed, the free energy (\ref{repPhi}) at $\ee=0$ and as a function of $q$ always has a stationary point at $q=0$, but for low enough temperatures a second stationary point appears at $q^* \neq 0$, and the coupling is only introduced to select this solution.
+This approach is very similar to what is usually done in first order phase transitions by selecting one state or the other using an infinitesimal external field (\eg in a ferromagnet the states with positive or negative magnetization can be selected by an infinitesimal positive or negative magnetic field).
 Therefore, if we are interested in the partition function of $m$ replicas {\it in the same state}, as we did in the previous section in order to compute the complexity, we should {\it always} take the solution with $q \neq 0$, if it exists.